input-output-hk/ouroboros-leios/docs/technical-report-1.md

 \phi_f(\sigma) = \psi_{f^\prime}(\sigma \cdot S) = 1 - (1 - f)^\sigma
 $$

 Sortition reuses the Praos VRF, but prepending a string such as `Leios-IB`, `Leios-EB`, or `Leios-Vote` to the bytes being hashed, in order to remove correlations between the uses of the VRF.
-The resulting VRF value `v` is compared to the probability (in the case of IBs and EBs) or the cumulative probability (in the case of votes) for winning the sortition lottery.
-This is equivalent to the eligibility checks in the Leios paper.
+Figures 6, 7, and 8 of the Leios paper describe the eligibility computations.
+In essence, the resulting eligibility value $v$ is compared to the probability (in the case of IBs and EBs) or the cumulative probability (in the case of votes) for winning the sortition lottery.

 ### Advantage gained by splitting stake among nodes